allo-protocol/allo-v2/contracts/strategies/qv-nft-tiered/Spec.md

             - This metadata may include information for the front end on required / optional questions, but the contract only needs to check for whether metadata has been submitted
             - The pool manager should have a function that enables them to edit the pool metadata, which is callable at any point
 - **Registering recipients**
-    - `registerRecipient` can be called be anyone, and is used by prospective recipients to submit an application
+    - `registerRecipient` can be called by anyone, and is used by prospective recipients to submit an application
         - if the recipient's application is eligible (by criteria set above), the recipient status (global and local) is set to `Pending`.
 If the recipient is ineligible, the transaction should revert with an error message that the application is ineligible.
         - pool managers must set an application start and end date on the strategy. `registerRecipient` can only be called in that window, otherwise it will revert.
     - Pool managers need a function to manually accept applications into the round.